-The US Defense Department recently confirmed its decision to proceed with full-rate F-35 Joint Strike Fighter production.
-Lockheed Martin’s other stealth fighter, F-22 Raptor, is nearing retirement, and production has stopped long back.
+The US Defense Department recently confirmed its decision to proceed with full-rate production of the F-35 Joint Strike Fighter.
+Lockheed Martin’s other stealth fighter, the F-22 Raptor, is nearing retirement, and production has stopped long ago.

 Many aviation enthusiasts often wonder which aircraft would win an aerial encounter – F-22 or F-35.